PHS-SMCS/falcon-flight/README.md

 ## 🚀 Overview

+Falcon Flight (previously The Blimp Project) is a project focused on engineering a complete blimp gondola under extreme design constraints.
+In years past, a mix of motor driver issues and reversed battery polarity led to only a fraction of SMCS students getting their blimps in the air before the summer.
+Hence, the Falcon Flight embedded controller board was developed to ease the progression of this project.

-Falcon Flight is a custom PCB designed by a SMCS student, for SMCS students.
+The Falcon Flight custom PCB was designed by a SMCS student, for SMCS students.
 This board has numerous improvements over the previous protoboard-based flight controllers, and just needs to be connected to a Raspberry Pi to get started.
-The board supports:
+This board was designed with stability and longevity in mind, and includes the following features:

 * **4x motor control** (bidirectional, PWM capable)
 * **Dual LiPo battery design** (1 for motors, 1 for Pi)
 * **USB-C charging**
-* **I2C sensor support** (IMU + magnetometer)
+* **Integrated 9-DoF sensor suite**
 * **Stable 5v power for the Raspberry Pi**

-For a more comprehensive list of features and documentation, visit the hardware documentation [/documentation](https://github.com/PHS-SMCS/falcon-flight/tree/main/docs), or the [blog post](eliferrara.com).
+For a more comprehensive list of features and documentation, visit the [hardware documentation](https://github.com/PHS-SMCS/falcon-flight/tree/main/docs), or the [blog post](eliferrara.com).
----

----

 ## 📦 What You'll Find in This Repo

 * `PCB/` – EasyEDA source files & Gerbers
-* `Images/` – 3D renders, wiring diagrams, and silkscreen illustrations
+* `images/` – 3D renders & and silkscreen illustrations
-* `Docs/` – Schematics (PDF), BOM, user guide
+* `docs/` – Schematics (PDF), BOM, user guide

----

 ## 🐍 Python Library